MTSSamsioe/Portfolio-Tracker/README.md

 - I made two helper funtions that are used multiple times in the code:
     1. Calculate the sum of a certain cell range in the google sheet
     2. Valdidate input characters
-- Every section runs its own function and all functions end in running the navigation function
+- Every section runs its own function and all functions will run the the navigation function to be abel to switch section

 ## Testing